 Mortgage Process Between Conditional Approval And CTC

 There are multiple steps in the mortgage process.
+The mortgage process is a process.
+It cannot get done overnight.

 - The first and most important stage of the mortgage process is the qualification and pre-approval step